Frogging-Family/community-patches/wine-tkg-git/README.md

 ### Alternatively, you can also clone this repo by hand next to the `wine-tkg-git` root dir (the one containing both `wine-tkg-git` and `proton-tkg` dirs) so the build system sees it - `git clone https://github.com/Frogging-Family/community-patches.git`.

 ## Proton patches
-- amdags.mypatch : Add amdags dll (proton patch)
+- amdags.mypatch : Add amdags dll (proton patch - wine version to apply to a wine-tkg build)
+- amdags-proton.mypatch : Add amdags dll (proton patch - proton version to apply to a proton-tkg build)
 - GNUTLShack.mypatch : Fixes Sword Art Online: Fatal Bullet, and others, on gnutls 3.5 (proton patch)
 - hide-prefix-update-window.mypatch : As the name implies, will hide the prefix update dialog - https://github.com/ValveSoftware/wine/commit/6051b0612ca0436139f6e059cdaa704b7d9fa7ab - Doesn't apply to proton-tkg (already included)
 - unhide-prefix-update-window.mypatch : As the name implies, will unhide the prefix update dialog - https://github.com/ValveSoftware/wine/commit/6051b0612ca0436139f6e059cdaa704b7d9fa7ab - Applies to proton-tkg **only**